-Dotarem® and Primovist® are Gadolinium-based contrast agents.
-This is a type of contrast that is injected into a vein.
-Dotarem® or Primovist® are colourless liquids and are used to make images clearer on an MRI scan which helps with diagnosis.
-A consultant radiologist (specialist doctor trained in studying scans and x-rays) will decide if you need an injection of contrast agent and, if it is needed, this will be discussed with you.
+Dotarem®, Clariscan® and Primovist® are Gadolinium-based contrast agents.
+This is a type of contrast (or dye) that is injected into a vein.
+They are colourless liquids and are used to make images clearer on an MRI scan which helps with diagnosis.
+A Consultant Radiologist (Specialist Doctor trained in studying scans and x-rays) will decide if you need an injection of contrast agent and, if it is needed, this will be discussed with you.